4ndyZ/ipv6-overview.xyz/README.md

 ### Categories

 The categories are also stored in `config.yml`.
 The variable `categories` contains a list with the predefined category.
 If you want to create a new one make sure you add at least two or three targets.
 Make sure you never delete `Uncategorized`.
-This will break the python code!

 ### Targets